 When you enter a Skype for Business meeting it is launched in speaker view.
-Speaker view adds the portrait of the presenter to the lower right of the screen.
+The Speaker view adds the portrait of the presenter to the lower right of the screen.
 The portrait will change to whoever is currently speaking.
 This view is especially useful when the presenter is using a webcam as the picture is replaced with their video stream.
 Unfortunately, this can cover part of the presentation as shown below.
 This view can be changed but the option to do so is not in an intuitive location.
 In total there are three views for a Skype meeting.
-In this article we will look at all three and how to switch between them.
+In this article, we will look at all three and how to switch between them.

 We have already discussed Speaker View.
-Let’s look at gallery view next.
+Let’s look at the gallery view next.
 Select Gallery View from the menu.

 Gallery view moves the portraits or video streams of the attendees to the top of the meeting window.
-Gallery is useful in a collaborative meeting where there is no designated speaker.
+The gallery is useful in a collaborative meeting where there is no designated speaker.
 Our example below has only three attendees but if your meeting contained more their portraits would fill the entire row.
 Any content being presented does suffer a slight loss in screen real estate as it is shrunk down by the row of portraits.

 One final button worth mentioning is the fullscreen button.
 This button is depicted by two arrows () and is located in the title bar next to the layout button.
 This button allows you to maximize the current layout to the entire screen.

-As of writing there is no way to set the default view for all meetings.
+As of writing, there is no way to set the default view for all meetings.
 We hope this feature will make it into a future update.
 Some meetings defaults can be configured through the Skype Meetings tab under Tools > Options.
 For example, to always have the participant list or IM window show when entering a meeting you can select those boxes.

 Which view do you like best?
-Drop a comment below or come join the conversation on Twitter @SuperTekBoy.
+Drop a comment below or join the conversation on Twitter @SuperTekBoy.